-The CCG has not met performance targets in respect of the Accident and Emergency four-hour waiting time standard and ambulance emergency response times.
+Ambulance response time standards have largely been achieved by the CCG.
+The CCG has not met performance targets in respect of the Accident and Emergency four-hour waiting time standard.
 Improvements have however been made against 12-hour admission waits and ambulance handover delays at A&E. The Referral to Treatment (RTT) target for waiting times for elective treatment was not achieved by the CCG or the local hospitals as a result of elective capacity being severely constrained by the need to cope with emergency COVID-19 demand.

-Work has commenced with our service providers to identify how normal services can be restored and numbers waiting reduced as quickly as is possible whilst still maintaining an ability to respond to any future resurgence of COVID-19 demand.
+Work has commenced with our service providers to identify how normal services can be restored and numbers waiting reduced as guickly as is possible whilst still maintaining an ability to respond to any future resurgence of COVID-19 demand.